 German sculptor; an eclectic artist of no outstanding originality, whose talent lay in the field of copying; his importance rests mainly in the wide dissemination of his reliefs on mythological themes, sometimes through mass-production; he also produced some sculptures in the round; working in wood and ivory, he concentrated on a few main themes: scenes from the legend of the Sabines, battle scenes from antiquity and the Old Testament, bacchanalia and various mythological episodes; born Innsbruck (1658), died Düsseldorf (before 1715).

-- Bacchantes, ivory relief, 10.8 × 20.1 cm, Ignaz Elhafen (1685–c.1715).
+- Bacchantes, ivory relief, 10.8 × 20.1 cm, Ignaz Elhafen (1685–ca 1715).
 Munich: Bayerische Nationalmuseum, Inv.
 R 4672.
 Ref.
 Munich RIdIM (2002: Mbnm – 177); Anthony Rowland-Jones (pers. comm., 2002).
 A satyr (with horns and goat feet) plays a cylindrical duct flute to a nymph offering a bunch of grapes to a small child who reaches up for them.
-The four lowermost thumb holes of the duct flute are visible.
-If we suppose that three thumb holes are concealed by the uppermost (right) hand then this may represent a recorder, though the thumb is wildly out of position.
+The four lowermost finger holes of the duct flute are visible.
+If we suppose that three finger holes are concealed by the uppermost (right) hand then this may represent a recorder, though the thumb is wildly out of position.

-- St Cecilia, print, Martianus II van den Enden (? – 1673).
-Paris: Bibliothèque Nationale, Département des Estampes et de la Photographie.
+- St Cecilia, print, Martin van den Enden (1605–1673).
+Paris: Bibliothèque nationale, Département des estampes et de la photographie.
 Ref.
 Mirimonde (1974: 134); Paolo Biordi (pers. comm., 2000).
 Beneath a framed bust of St Cecilia lie a viol, jingle ring, lute, organetto, cornetto and a pipe (probably a recorder) the head of which is hidden behind the organ.
-Five thumb holes are visible on the pipe and the bore is expanded at the foot.
+Five finger holes are visible on the pipe and the bore is expanded at the foot.